springboardmentor000/EnviroScan-AI/README.md

 The following classification models are implemented:

 - Decision Tree
-  A rule-based model that splits data using hierarchical conditions.
+  A rule-based model that classifies data using hierarchical decision structures.

 - Random Forest
-  An ensemble model that combines multiple decision trees to improve accuracy and reduce overfitting.
+  An ensemble learning algorithm that combines multiple decision trees to improve accuracy and reduce overfitting.

 - XGBoost
-  A gradient boosting algorithm designed for high performance and scalability.
+  A gradient boosting algorithm known for high performance, efficiency, and scalability.

 ---

 4. Cross Validation

-To ensure model reliability, 5-Fold Cross Validation is used.
+To ensure model reliability and robustness, 5-Fold Cross Validation is applied.

 Process:

-1. Dataset is divided into 5 subsets
+1. The dataset is divided into 5 subsets
-2. Model is trained on 4 subsets
+2. The model is trained on 4 subsets
 3. Tested on the remaining subset
-4. Process is repeated 5 times
+4. This process is repeated 5 times
-5. Average accuracy is calculated
+5. The average accuracy is calculated

-This improves model robustness and reduces overfitting.
+This reduces overfitting and ensures consistent model performance.

 ---

-5. Model Evaluation Metrics

-Model performance is evaluated using:

-- Accuracy Score → Overall correctness
-- Precision → Correct positive predictions
-- Recall → Ability to find all relevant cases
-- F1 Score → Balance between precision and recall
-- Confusion Matrix → Detailed classification performance
+5. Hyperparameter Tuning

+Hyperparameter tuning is performed through controlled parameter selection and model comparison.

+The following parameters are adjusted:

+- Number of estimators (n_estimators)
+- Maximum depth (max_depth)
+- Learning rate (for XGBoost)

+This helps improve model performance and ensures better generalization.

 ---

+6. Model Evaluation Metrics

+Model performance is evaluated using the following metrics:

+- Accuracy → Measures overall correctness of predictions
+- Precision → Measures correctness of positive predictions
+- Recall → Measures ability to detect all relevant cases
+- F1 Score → Harmonic mean of precision and recall
+- Confusion Matrix → Provides detailed classification performance

+These metrics help assess how well the model predicts pollution sources.

+---

-6. Model Selection
+7. Model Selection

-All models are compared based on accuracy and cross-validation scores.
+All models are compared based on:

+- Accuracy scores
+- Cross-validation performance

 The best-performing model is selected as the final model for deployment.

 ---

-7. Model Export
+8. Model Export

 The final trained model is saved using joblib: